According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 10 Social Science textbook.

-- This choice and opportunity should be available to all the people on an equal basis.
+- This choice and opportunity should be available to all people on an equal basis.

 - The exercise of this choice must lead to a government limited by basic rules of the constitution and citizens’ rights.

-Here we have summarised the points that you have learned in democratic government and politics.
+Here we have summarised the points that you have learned about democratic government and politics.

 - You have learned the democratic rights at length and understood that these rights are not limited to the right to vote, stand in elections and form political organisations.
 Also, you have read about some social and economic rights that democracy should offer to its citizens.

-- You get to know that power-sharing is the spirit of democracy and how power-sharing between governments and social groups is necessary in a democracy.
+- You get to know that power-sharing is the spirit of democracy and how power-sharing between governments and social groups is necessary for a democracy.